 You will need to use a walker, cane, or crutches.
 Check with your surgeon before putting weight on your foot.
 You may be able to put some weight on your foot and walk short distances 2 or 3 weeks after surgery.

 You will need to do exercises that will strengthen the muscles around your ankle and maintain the range of motion in your foot.
-Your doctor or a physical therapist will teach you these exercises.
+Your provider or a physical therapist will teach you these exercises.

 When you are able to wear shoes again, wear only athletic shoes or soft leather shoes for at least 3 months.
 Choose shoes that have plenty of room in the toe box.
-Do not wear narrow shoes or high heels for at least 6 months, if ever.
+DO NOT wear narrow shoes or high heels for at least 6 months, if ever.

-Call your doctor or nurse if:
+Call your health care provider if:

 Bunionectomy - discharge; Hallux valgus correction - discharge

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.